-Thomas H. Russ, Site planning and design handbook (New York: McGraw-Hill, 2002).
+• Thomas H. Russ, Site planning and design handbook (New York: McGraw-Hill, 2002).
 This book has a more thorough approach to technical specifications.
-Note that a 2nd edition of Russ's Site Planning and Design Handbook (2009) is now available in the library's reference section (does not leave the library).
 The Canvas online readings and reserves (both on the shelf and electronic) include chapters from the 1st edition (2002), which is similar enough for all but the most technical of purposes.
 The entire book is available temporarily from HathiTrust at https://babel.hathitrust.org/cgi/pt?id=mdp.39015060039958